-"When adopting detailed measures related to technical specifications and procedures for approval and use of security equipment concerning Artificial Intelligence systems in the meaning of Regulation (EU) YYY/XX [on Artificial Intelligence] of the European Parliament and of the Council, the requirements set out in Chapter 2, Title III of that Regulation shall be taken into account."
+'When adopting detailed measures related to technical specifications and procedures for approval and use of security equipment concerning Artificial Intelligence systems within the meaning of Regulation (EU) 2024/... of the European Parliament and of the Council^{+}, the requirements set out in Chapter III, Section 2, of that Regulation shall be taken into account.

-Article 76 - Amendment to Regulation (EU) No 167/2013
+Articlle 103 - Amendment to Regulation (EU) No 167/2013